[Snakeroot Organic Farm logo]

 by Tom Roberts

-When the transplants are ready to go into the beds in early April, we are faced with the problem that the carrots and beets are so big that the beds are pretty much invisible.
+When the transplants are ready to go into the beds in early April, we are faced with the problem that the carrots and beets are so big that the ground is pretty much invisible.
 So our harvesting efforts must be directed to opening holes in the canopy where we can transplant cukes (some years) or tomatoes (other years).
 Within about two weeks of transplanting, the plants need to be trellised, as they are becoming tall enough to start tipping over.
 We wind sissal baling twine around the plants, barber pole fashion, leaving the ends loose.
-That is, We don't tie a knot around the transplant's stem.
+That is, we don't tie a knot around the transplant's stem.
 The twine is tied to the greenhouse superstructure.
 A local organic dairy farmer supplies us with all the baling twine we can use, and each trellis string lasts several years.

 At the same time, the heated greenhouse is also used for starting all our field seedlings: broccoli, cabbage, herbs, celery, winter & summer squash, cukes, onions, lupines, peppers, eggplant, and tomatoes.
 Although we can move some frost hardy seedling out of the greenhouse by early May, this still leads to quite a traffic jam for most of the month of May.
 We need enough room to be able to water everything, to trellis the cukes or tomatoes, harvest carrots and beet greens, and move flats to the garden for planting, and to keep on starting transplants.

 Late May and June is a time of transition and constant transplanting, moving flats and pots around and out of the greenhouse, and trellising tomatoes or cukes.
-Trellising begins with the most prcocious plants in each row, and continues as others reach the "tipping over height" of around 18 inches.
-Trellising will now take up several person-hours each week until August, when the plants grow too tall to reach.
+Trellising begins with the most precocious plants in each row, and continues as others reach the "tipping over height" of around 18 inches.
+Trellising will now take up several hours each week until August, when the plants grow too tall to reach.
 They are then allowed to bend over and head back down.

 Without trellising, tomatoes and cukes take up a much greater area per plant, and greenhouse space, being expensive, is at a premium.
 Untrellised plants are also more difficult to harvest, as the fruits hide under the leaves.
 In a trellised system, where you can walk on both sides of the plants, no fruit can hide and harvest is accomplished without bending over, at least not too much.